Gordon Bunshaft: Early life

 Bunshaft was born in Buffalo, New York, to Russian Jewish immigrant parents and attended Lafayette High School.
-A sickly child, he "frequently drew while in bed," his Times obituary notes.
+A sickly child, he "frequently drew while in bed," his New York Times obituary notes.
 "A doctor who admired his pictures of houses told his mother that her son should become an architect."

 He received both his undergraduate (1933) and his master's (1935) degrees from the Massachusetts Institute of Technology, then studied in Europe from 1935 to 1937 on a Rotch Traveling Scholarship and the MIT Honorary Traveling Fellowship.

 Career

 After his traveling scholarships, Bunshaft worked briefly for Edward Durell Stone and the influential industrial designer Raymond Loewy.
 Reflecting on his brief stint ("about two or three months") with Loewy, Bunshaft told an interviewer for the Chicago Architects Oral History Project, "I didn’t like it there.
 Raymond Loewy was a phony.
 He’d put a gold line on a cigarette or on a railroad train, and he’d get a fee for it."

 In 1937, he joined Skidmore, Owings & Merrill [SOM], where he remained for 42 years (with a hiatus for his service in the Army Corps of Engineers during World War II) until he retired in 1979.
 Bunshaft's early influences included Mies van der Rohe and Le Corbusier.
 "Mies was the Mondrian of architecture, and Le Corbusier was the Picasso," he told the Oral History interviewer.

 After World War II, Bunshaft recalled, the cultural climate was well suited to his Miesian/Corbusian vision:

 "So in 1947, here you had these young men ready to go—a lot of them ready, a lot of them just getting into offices—and you had this boom of clients wanting to build buildings.
 It was easily more of a Golden Age than the Italian Renaissance with the Medicis.
 When I say clients, they were mostly corporations.
 The heads of them were men who wanted to build something that they’d be proud to have representing their company, whether it was a bank or whatever.
 In the corporations in those days, the head man was personally involved and personally building himself a palace for his people that would not only represent his company, but his personal pleasure.
 They were the new Medicis, and there were many of them.
 [T]hese people never questioned doing a modern building.
 They accepted modern architecture. ...
 I think the reason for that is that they wanted their company to be progressive.

 First and foremost among the iconic modernist buildings he designed while at SOM is the renowned Lever House.
-Completed in 1952, it was New York’s "first major commercial structure with a glass curtain-wall (only the United Nations Secretariat preceded it)," notes the architecture critic Paul Goldberger, "and it burst onto the stuffy, solid masonry wall of Park Avenue like a vision of a new world.”
+Completed in 1952, it was New York's "first major commercial structure with a glass curtain-wall (only the United Nations Secretariat preceded it)," notes the architecture critic Paul Goldberger, "and it burst onto the stuffy, solid masonry wall of Park Avenue like a vision of a new world.”